 So this recipe was up on my computer for over a week, and I would pass it and think, yep, that’s planned for next week.
 But I never bookmarked it or printed it…and the night I wanted to make the soup, my computer had been acting up and lost all my windows.
 (Grrrr…) It was off, and I wasn’t in the mood to wrestle with it.

 I decided I’d seen the recipe flash past enough times that I could wing it!
-I don’t have a clue if this is close to the original; I couldn’t remember the seasonings at all, so I think it really is “mine”.
+I don’t have a clue if this is close to the original; I couldn’t remember the seasonings at all, so I think it really is “mine.”
 Love it!
 Bragging!
-(Shutting up now – here’s the recipe…have you been wondering about the secret super food since Sunday’s post?)
+Shutting up now – here’s the recipe…

 - Olive oil and butter ($0.30)